Top 11 Tips for an Eco-Friendly Home

 2. Invest in sustainable products like glass, stainless steel, or bamboo for your home.

-3. Use reusable grocery bags instead of taking plastic bags from the store.
+3. Use sustainable and reusable grocery bags instead of taking plastic bags from the store.
 If you must use these bags, wash them and keep reusing them at home!

 4. Compost veggie/fruit peelings and scraps, old flowers and plants, egg boxes, paper, and leaves so that goodness can be returned to your garden!